duncanmcclean/duplicator/README.md

 ### Translations

-Thanks to the community, Duplicator provides localized translations in English, French & Dutch.
+Thanks to the community, Duplicator provides localized translations in English, French, German & Dutch.
 If you need translations in another language, you can create them yourself.

 First, create the transalation file in `resources/lang/vendor/duplicator/{language}/messages.php`.
 You should be able to copy the [English translation file](https://github.com/doublethreedigital/duplicator/blob/master/resources/lang/en/messages.php) and make your changes from there.